About this guide

 Students and teachers: when you’re looking for quality online information about the First World War and its centenary, we invite you to explore the online resources below.
 You’ll find links to a wide range of items including images, articles, websites and databases.
 In total they detail the many perspectives of New Zealand’s involvement in the war.

 The National Library offers teachers and students access to a vast range of quality resources to support your First World War research needs, including books, DVDs, articles, images and online content including a wide range of digitised primary source material.
+Schools can also request free copies of articles in New Zealand magazines and newspapers (since 1987) relating to the First World War using Index New Zealand.
+See here for schools information.

 Learn more about the First World War by requesting an education workshop at the National Library in Wellington.
 Our workshops enable you and your students to see what's new, learn the basics of research, or focus on a specific topic.